 *all times are South African time.

 Released in two batches on the dates above, and limited to 2 per person.
 If you’re buying a ticket for someone else, you’ll need their ID number (or Passport number if not an SA citizen) and in order to use it, they’ll need a Bio too.
 If they don’t have one, let them know to go to this link and create one.

 These tickets are designed to include students, single parents and others who wouldn’t be able to participate without a little assistance.
 If you feel you match that description, you can motivate for this kind of ticket up until April 1st.

-These tickets acknowledge the reality in South Africa that many people would never be able to partake in AfrikaBurn if they had to pay for any other kind of ticket.
+These tickets acknowledge the reality in South Africa that many economically disadvantaged individuals would never be able to partake in AfrikaBurn if they had to pay for any other kind of ticket.
 If you have someone working with you on a project, or know someone who would like to be part of our event but cannot afford the other options, this would be a way for them to participate.
 This ticket option is not available to students.

 Allocated to past and present participants/crews who are or were involved in bringing creative projects to AfrikaBurn, and volunteers who’ve worked more than 12 hours of shifts at any previous event.
 They’re also awarded to deeply involved volunteers based on criteria stipulated by our volunteer team.